 Switch hairstyles as often as possible.
 Ponytails are the most convenient hairstyle for everyone.
 However, they are not good for your hair’s roots.
 Switch your hairstyle into something else or let your hair loose at night before going to bed.

+These are the Things that you should know about Traction Alopecia.
 Be mindful of the state of your hair and scalp.
 Use the information you just obtained to take care of your hair.
 Seek professional help as soon as you notice any of the symptoms mentioned above.